 After Surgery for Tracheoesophageal Fistula and Esophageal Atresia

-After surgery, we give your child pain medicine to make them comfortable.
+After surgery, we will give your child pain medicine to make them comfortable.
 Your baby will get fluids and nutrition through an IV (intravenous) line, a tube that goes into a vein.

 The most common long-term problem for babies with TEF/EA is a condition called gastroesophageal reflux.
 We usually can treat this with medicine.
 Children with TEF/EA also might get more colds and other respiratory illnesses than other children.